urstylelimon/ecommerce_task/readme.txt

+    *** PLease .env file save in main project directory otherwise cloudinary and Stripe will not be working.
+         There was secreat key on this .env file ***

+         #Note : .env file attached on your mail.
+PLease check it.

 * Install dependencies using this command pip install -r requirements.txt

-* Configure Stripe api key on store app in viws.py file you find a create_checkout_session view

 * Apply migrations using this command python manage.py makemigrations python manage.py migrate

 * Create superuser
     python manage.py createsuperuser
+    # Allready have a supersuser :
+            email: admin@gmail.com
+            password: admin

 * Run server
     python manage.py runserver